 The Order directly supports the sustainability of the Welsh language in the 'heartlands' (e.g, Anglesey, Carmarthenshire, Ceredigion, Conwy and Gwynedd) which are predominantly rural and agricultural in nature.
 Sustaining rural communities means sustaining and supporting vibrancy of the Welsh language in these areas.
 There is a clear positive impact on the language therefore as there are intrinsic links between the economy, community and language.
-Over 70% of agricultural workers in the counties noted above are Welsh speakers and therefore would benefit directly with the new grading structure.
+Over 70% of agricultural workers in the counties noted above are Welsh speakers and therefore would benefit from the Agricultural Wages Order.